 It all started when I visited the Impact Theory YouTube channel and saw a video interview done by Tom Bilyeu with an Indian mystic.

 If you don’t know what Impact Theory is or who Tom is, then I suggest you take a look.
 This show prides itself by sharing the content of some of the highest peak performers in the world.
 They also shared their secrets on how they became peak performers.
-It’s totally worth a binge, or 10.
+It’s totally worth a binge.
 Thanks to Tom’s show, I got hooked on the idea of peak performance.
 But could I achieve peak performance while smoking?
 Well that’s debatable.. and that also depends on the person.

 Fast forward: This is what got me… the mystic that Tom interviewed dropped a bomb on me by mentioning this example (and forgive me as I brutally paraphrase this from my memory).
 The mystic said something along the lines, “Do you trust the airline pilot thats smoked up”…